stusmall/wasm-udf-example/README.md

 This is an example of an approach to building user defined functions with wasm and apache arrow.
-The one decent sized outstanding piece of work is returning a arrow buffer instead of the sum directly
+Still on the todo list is defining an easy to use SDK and adding error handling

 To get started run quickstart.sh